Mitesh9047/Mitesh9047/README.md

 - 💬 Ask me about **ML, CP, C++, React and Python.**

-- ⚡ Fun fact **I am also currently working on a project affiliated with ISRO but yet to be reviewed.**
+- ⚡ Fun fact **I am also currently working on a project affiliated with ISRO but yet to be approved.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">